aquasecurity/trivy-operator/docs/docs/configuration-auditing/built-in-policies.md

 ### Processing information

-The Trivy Operator pulls the information from the [trivy-policies] respository.
+The Trivy Operator pulls the information from the [trivy-policies] repository.

 Once the Trivy Operator is installed inside the Kubernetes cluster, it will perform the following processes: